kids-first/kf-somatic-workflow/README.md

 [ControlFreeC](https://github.com/BoevaLab/FREEC) v11.6 is used for CNV estimation.
 The tool portion of the workflow is a port from the [Seven Bridges Genomics](https://www.sevenbridges.com/) team, with a slight tweak in image outputs.
 Also, the workflow wrapper limits what inputs and outputs are used based on our judgement of utility.
-Outputs include raw ratio calls, copy number cals with p values assigned, b allele frequency data, as well as copy number and b allele frequency plots.
+Outputs include raw ratio calls, copy number calls with p values assigned, b allele frequency data, as well as copy number and b allele frequency plots.
 [CNVkit](https://cnvkit.readthedocs.io/en/stable/) v2.9.3 is a CNV second tool we currently use.
 [THeTa2](https://github.com/raphael-group/THetA) is used to inform and adjust copy number calls with purity estimations.
 For both tools, we take advantage of b allele frequency integration for copy number genotype estimation and increased CNV accuracy.

 ### SV Calls: